magnuswatn/remotedns/README.md

 #### Server

 A Python Flask app that can run in a Docker container on a remote computer.
-Must be placed behind a reverse proxy (Apache/nginx/Caddy) that does https and basic auth.
+Must be placed behind [Caddy](https://caddyserver.com/) with the [jwt plugin](https://caddyserver.com/docs/http.jwt).

 #### Client

 A Powershell module that talkes to the server via https.
-To use it, you need to define the following variables in your Powershell profile: ResolveDnsNameFromRemote_Username, ResolveDnsNameFromRemote_Password and ResolveDnsNameFromRemote_URL.
+To use it, you need to define the following variables in your Powershell profile: ResolveDnsNameFromRemote_JWT and ResolveDnsNameFromRemote_URL.